microsoft/policy-mcp/README.md

 - Environment Variables: Defining which environment variables are allowed to be accessed.
 - Docker Runtime Configuration: Specifying security-related settings for Docker containers, such as privilege levels and Linux capabilities.

+This repository does not include any third-party code

 ## Policy Structure

 Basic YAML format: